GLOBAL MARKETS-Stimulus fears haunt share markets, dollar recovers

 NEW YORK, May 24 Global equity markets slipped on Friday on worries that the U.S. Federal Reserve may curtail its stimulus measures, while the dollar recovered against the euro to trade almost flat after better-than-expected U.S. durable goods data for April.

-European shares fell, marking their first weekly decline in five weeks, while U.S. stocks were poised to do the same after testimony by Fed Chairman Ben Bernanke sparked speculation the U.S. central bank will begin to trim its support for the economy.
+Wall Street fell and was heading toward its first weekly decline since mid-April, and stocks in Europe also declined after testimony by Fed Chairman Ben Bernanke earlier this week sparked speculation the U.S. central bank will soon trim its support for the economy.

 The Fed's purchase of Treasuries and mortgage-backed securities, being conducted at a monthly pace of $85 billion, has been a boon to equities markets and other riskier assets.